autogenai/easy-problems-that-llms-get-wrong/README.md

 * [X] Building in "Hotz Reflection" to allow the model to reflect and potentially change its answer.
 * [ ] Expanding the Linguistic Benchmark beyond thirty questions to increase statistical significance and test a more diverse range of inputs.
 * [ ] Testing on a sample of smaller LLMs to see if performance is correlated to model size.
-* [ ] Fine-tuning models with a training dataset of perturbed variations of well-known logictype problems found in the training corpora (on the internet) to see if this decreases overfitting variance.
+* [ ] Fine-tuning models with a training dataset of perturbed variations of well-known logic ype problems found in the training corpora (on the internet) to see if this decreases overfitting variance.
 * [ ] Testing advanced regularisation techniques for LLMs during the pre-training process.
 * [ ] Finding better methodologies to keep LLM outputs deterministic.